Royal Fleet Auxiliary: No. 4 Dress

 Number 4 dress is the working uniform of the RFA.
 It is referred to as Royal Fleet Auxiliary Personal Clothing System (RFAPCS); it consists of a navy blue fire-retardant jacket, navy blue baseball cap and beret, navy blue stable belt, navy-blue fire-retardant trousers, dms boots, black T-shirt and an optional navy-blue microfleece.

 Number 4R dress is the same only without the jacket and with an optional baseball cap.

 RFAPCS is distinguished from its RNPCS counterpart by the RFA blue ensign and 'ROYAL FLEET AUXILIARY' tape replacing the white ensign and 'ROYAL NAVY' tape worn on the left arm and left chest pocket respectively.

 Junior ratings may also wear an RFA badged baseball cap in this order of dress, whilst undertaking courses at Royal Navy establishments.

 No. 5 Dress

 Number 5 dress is the collective category for all specialist working uniforms.
 They are worn as required for duties.

 Recruitment and training

 As of 2022–23, the RFA was reported to be facing considerable recruiting challenges.
 Manpower was said to have dropped by 5 per cent from 2021 to 2022, contributing to the reduced availability, and even potential redundancy, of some vessels.
 In September 2024 RFA sailors began strike action over low pay.
 Due to compounding personnel shortages, even routine ship movements were curtailed.
+As of May 2026, it was reported that crewing problems had improved modestly (partly because fewer ships were now in RFA service), and although only six of nine ships were active and crewed it was anticipated that this might improve to eight active ships by 2027.

 The RFA recruits ratings either directly from industry (or where they are suitably trained to allow direct entry), or as apprentices whilst undertaking training.

 The RFA offers Apprenticeships in Seamanship, Communications and Marine Engineering.
 Steward and Catering Specialist apprenticeships were previously available but are currently on hold.
 All Apprenticeships last roughly 18 months.